-California American Water is proud to be your local water service provider and I am pleased to share with you good news about the quality of your drinking water.
-Each year, we provide you with our Annual Water Quality Report - and like so many years prior - you'll find that we continue to supply water that meets or surpasses both state and federal water quality regulations.
+California American Water is proud to be your local water service provider and I am pleased to share good news with you about the quality of the water we deliver to your home.
+Each year, we provide you with our Annual Water Quality Report - and like so many years prior - we continue to supply water that meets or surpasses all state and federal water quality regulations.
+This means the water we provide to your home, for about a penny a gallon, is high quality and an exceptional value.